Skip to content

 Penrose, Cornwall

-Penrose has lots of open spaces to be discovered around the lake.
-Walk through the parkland, take the family on an adventure in the woods or spot wildlife at home on Loe Pool.
+Penrose has plenty of open space around the lake.
+Walk through the parkland, take the family on an adventure in the woods, or spot wildlife at home on Loe Pool.
 Head to Stables café at the heart of the estate when you're ready for something to warm you up.Plantations and parkland trail

 Pentire, Cornwall